baselhusam/The-Practice-of-Computing-Using-Python-Solved/README.md

 ## Scope

 This Chapter also talked about the `Scope`.
-It's important to understand this concept or you will have errors in your without knowing how to debugging it.
+It's important to understand this concept or you will have errors in your code without knowing how to debugging it.<br>
-If you defined a variable inside a function you <b>can't</b> use it outside the function.
+For Example: If you defined a variable inside a function you <b>can't</b> use it outside the function.
 #### For Example:
 ```python
 def avg(lst):